owlike/genson/website/Documentation/UserGuide.md

 **Remark** that if in AddressGroup we were using Address type instead of the concrete type, the serialized json wouldn't contain the street property.
-Indeed it would have been ser/de using Address type, using the runtime type can be enable via {% highlight java nowrap %}new GensonBuilder().useRuntimeType(true){% endhighlight %}.
+Indeed it would have been ser/de using Address type, using the runtime type can be enable via `new GensonBuilder().useRuntimeType(true)`.

 ##Polymorphic types